irGeeks/ctf/2016-SharifCTF7/Misc/Bsniff/README.md

 Now the problem was how to find these values.
 But again we noticed that if we send that request again to "blockchain.info/q/addressbalance/", we might get usefull data.
 Cause when the request is not correct we will get responses like "checksum not valid", but if the request is correct it returns an integer value instead.
-So again the task was clear, we should brute these requests to get the right value.
+So now the task was clear, we should brute these requests to get the right value.
 Doing this will give us this character sequence:

 ```
 be6ai1ed31a1fb718r18efeFe627Sb2ec5d39dhTC
 ```

-Looking at this string, we will notice that we have all needed characters for SharifCTF which represent the flag.
+Looking at this string, we noticed that we have all needed characters for SharifCTF which represent the flag.
 But the position of characters is wrong.
-So i save the position of occurence of each character in each url request of .pcap file.
+So i save the occurence position of each character in each url's request of .pcap file.
 (Again thanks to my teammate for finding out this tricky tip)

 ```python
 {1: '8S', 2: 'fh', 3: 'ae', 4: '8r', 5: 'i1', 6: '1f', 7: 'dC', 8: '5T', 9: '7F', 10: '9', 11: '3', 12: '2', 13: 'd', 14: 'b', 15: 'e', 16: 'e', 17: '1', 18: 'b', 19: '1', 20: '2', 21: 'd', 22: 'e', 23: '3', 24: 'e', 25: 'a', 26: '7', 27: 'e', 28: '1', 29: 'c', 30: 'b', 31: '6', 32: '6'}